Review by Frank Plowright

 Also notable are a two-part tale debating whether it might be better to destroy what Earth has become to permit a clean slate, and the heartbreak of Kamandi setting up home with Flower.

-Kirby’s art is phenomenal, and better for inkers Mike Royer and D. Bruce Berry facilitating the flow rather than attempting polish.
+Kirby’s phenomenal art is better for inkers Mike Royer and D. Bruce Berry facilitating the flow rather than attempting polish.
 It results in a few rough edges, but the sheer kinetic rush compensates.
 Royer has noted that Kirby equated the content of the comic panel to viewing a movie screen, and that’s very apparent here.